Doveps/mono/README.md

 # Usage
 * Find out where your scanner put its output (for example:
 `~/doveps/scanner/local/33.33.33.50`).
-* Find out where your flavor database is (for example: `~/doveps/flavors`).
-* Find out where your inferences database is (for example: `~/doveps/inferences`).

-## Flavor creation and modification
+* Start up your Neo4j db (currently we assume it's running on localhost, port 7474).

+## Create Automation
-Specify the flavor directory, flavor name, and scanner results
+Specify scanner results directory and the automation code output
 directory:
-`create_flavor -f ~/doveps/flavors/ -n ubuntu-14.04.1 -s ~/doveps/scanner/local/33.33.33.50`

-## Comparison
-Specify flavor directory, flavor name, and scanner results directory as above.
-Also specify the inferences directory, and the automation code output directory:
-`create_automation -s ~/doveps/scanner/local/33.33.33.51/ -f ~/doveps/flavors/ -i ~/doveps/inferences/ -n ubuntu-14.04.1 -c ~/doveps`
+`create_automation -s ~/doveps/scanner/local/33.33.33.51/ -c ~/doveps`

+If this says you should run savant-web, run savant-web and then re-run `create_automation` as above.

 # Setup
-Bassist requires Python 2.
+Bassist currently runs in Python 2.

 ## OS X
 ```sh
 pip install -r requirements.txt
 ```

-## Python 2
-Why are we using Python 2 and not Python 3?
-The answer: there is no working zodb viewer under Python 3 at the moment.
-Thus, using Python 3 would make development using zodb much more difficult.

-# Flavors
-If you want to read the flavor database in a friendly format:
-* `pip install eye`
-* `eye /path/to/flavor.zodb`
-* point your web browser at http://localhost:8080

 # Testing
 `bassist` tests using pytest and optionally pytest-cov.
 For the former: